drumilbhati/Website/README.md

    - Register for events of interest

 6. **View Testimonials**:

    - Check out the testimonials section on the homepage to read about member experiences

+7. **Map Highlighting the in-game location for the program**

+   - Check out the map on the homepage showcasing the GTA V map with the in-game locations related to the Epsilon Program

+8. **Contact form**
+   -Users can contact the admins through the contact form

 ## Contributing